kamilashi/kamilashi.github.io/_posts/2022-12-01-realtime-3d-for-web.md

 ## Snake Game

 Use the **WASD** keys to start and control the game.
-You can swap the snake's head and tail by pressing the key opposite to its current direction.
+Only the first input within each 250 ms update cycle is registered.
 The source code can be viewed under [this link](https://github.com/kamilashi/Snake-Game).

 <iframe src="/assets/threejs/SnakeGame.html" width="720" height="405" scrolling="no" frameborder="0"  style="border: 1px solid"></iframe>